HBPVIS/VIOLA/README.md

 ## Getting started

-Two steps are necessary to start the visualization: first, you need to [get test data](#getting-test-data), and, second, you need to [start the tool](#starting-viola) and load the data.
+Two steps are necessary to run the visualization: first, you need to [get test data](#1-getting-test-data), and, second, you need to [start the tool](#2-starting-viola) and load the data.

 ### 1. Getting test data